HDAC1

 Histone deacetylase 1 (HDAC1) is an enzyme that in humans is encoded by the HDAC1 gene.

 Function

 Histone acetylation and deacetylation, catalyzed by multisubunit complexes, play a key role in the regulation of eukaryotic gene expression.
 The protein encoded by this gene belongs to the histone deacetylase/acuc/apha family and is a component of the histone deacetylase complex.
 It also interacts with retinoblastoma tumor-suppressor protein and this complex is a key element in the control of cell proliferation and differentiation.
 Together with metastasis-associated protein-2 MTA2, it deacetylates p53 and modulates its effect on cell growth and apoptosis.

-Model organisms

-Model organisms have been used in the study of HDAC1 function.
-A conditional knockout mouse line, called Hdac1tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out and two phenotypes were reported.
-A reduced number of homozygous mutant embryos were identified during gestation, and none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice, and no significant abnormalities were observed in these animals.

 Interactions

 HDAC1 has been shown to interact with: